This post may contain affiliate links. Please see my disclosure policy for details.

 Book your fairytale Outlander wedding at Glencorse Old Kirk

-They perform all weddings here; religious, humanist and civil rights.
-So, if you were curious about booking your wedding at Glencorse House, you can find all the details for the venue here and the enquiries form.
+They perform all weddings here; religious, humanist, and civil rights.
+So, if you were curious about booking your wedding at Glencorse House, you can find all the details for the venue hire and the inquiries form.